Compressed Qubit Noise Spectroscopy: Piecewise-Linear Modeling and Rademacher Measurements: Estimation of Piecewise-Linear Spectra

 Fig.~\ref{four_illus} shows a numerical example demonstrating the effectiveness of CS with second-order TGV penalty (CS$_\text{TGV}$) in reconstructing an ideal piecewise-linear noise spectrum.
 The true spectrum, which is 4-sparse in the second-order difference domain over \( N = 100 \) grid points, is represented as a solid blue curve.
 The spectrum recovered from CS$_\text{TGV}$ is shown as red circles and is obtained using only \( K = 20 \) random Fourier basis measurements.
 For each Fourier basis, we generate $N_1=100$ different random pulse sequences with each individual sequence repeated $N_2=50$ times.
 The reconstruction closely aligns with the original signal, confirming that CS$_\text{TGV}$ is capable of accurately recovering the spectrum structure with far fewer samples than grid points.

 To further investigate the performance of CS$_\text{TGV}$, we assess its reconstruction accuracy across various levels of second-order sparsity, \( s^* \), as a function of the number of Fourier basis measurements, \( K \); see Fig.~\ref{four_phase}.
 For each sparsity (different dotted lines in Fig.~\ref{four_phase}), we generate 100 random piecewise linear spectra with fixed norm, each with \( N = 100 \) grid points, to obtain the averaged accuracy.
 The accuracy is quantified as the \( L_2 \) norm of the difference between the discrete true spectrum, \( S(\omega) \), and the CS estimate \( S^*(\omega) \).
+(In our experiments, after choosing the units of $\omega$ appropriately, the grid points are consecutive integers, so the $L_2$ norm can be approximated by a sum over grid points, $\norm{F}_{L2} \approx (\sum_j |F(j)|^2)^{1/2}$.)
 For each sparsity, the accuracy increases sharply as $K$ increases, revealing the potential of CS$_\text{TGV}$ to reconstruct piecewise linear spectra.